j-bull2003/j-bull2003/README.md

 # Hi there, I'm Jessica 👋

-## I'm a Junior Software Engineer

 - 💻 I am working on creating more projects with Github.
-- 🌱 I’m love coding.
+- 🌱 SWE in London.
 - 👩‍💻 I study Computer Science at university.